chadgr/MLLab/01 Exercise 1 - Building a Machine Learning Model.md

 4. In the search box above your tool box on the right type "Import data".
 This should find the import data tool.
     ![Screenshot](images/Import.png)

 5. Drag and drop that on the main canvas.
 Set the properties as shown.
-The Public Blob URL is:
+The Public Blob URI is:
 `
 https://intelligenceworkshop.blob.core.windows.net/workshopfiles/FlightDelaysWithAirportCodes.csv
 `
+- **Note:** Be sure to check the 'URI File has a header row'

     ![Screenshot](images/importparams.png)